+Looking for inspiration?
 Check out my list of the Best Travel Movies of All Time.

 Now is the perfect time to learn how to fill your Instagram feed with professional-looking travel photos.
 Take an in-person class or discover resources to learn online.
 Practice around your home and neighborhood so that you will be a pro when it comes time to capture vacation memories.
 Or take existing travel photos to the next level by learning how to edit them in a program like Adobe Lightroom.

 You finally have time to get around to editing and printing photos, framing them, scrapbooking, you name it!
 Seeing all of your wonderful vacation memories around your home is sure to lift your spirits.
 One of my favorite things to do is put together a year in review book of all of my travels using an easy-to-use, online service like Mixbook.